 10. Disneyland Paris

-Disneyland Paris is one of the most famous theme parks in the world.
-Enjoy rollercoasters, musical shows, and parades with all your favourite characters.
-There are various options to enjoy these theme parks.
-The Disneyland Day Trip would give you a little taste of one of the theme parks: Disneyland Paris, the kids’ favourite park, or the Walt Disney Studio Park, mainly for older guests.
+Disneyland Paris is one of the most famous theme parks globally, offering rollercoasters, musical shows, and parades with your favorite characters.
+You can enjoy the park in different ways: the Disneyland Day Trip lets you experience either Disneyland Paris, the kids’ favorite park, or the Walt Disney Studios Park, which is geared more toward older guests.

-If you have a longer time to spend in Paris, we would recommend the Disneyland Multi-day Entry.
+If you have more time in Paris, we recommend the Disneyland Multi-day Entry for a fuller experience.

 WANT MORE?